Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 2. Meet up with a friend — a cup of tea and some congenial company is good for the soul.
 Whether it is morning, afternoon or evening, find a moment to spend time with someone who brings you joy.
 If it can’t be in person, put the kettle on and pick up the phone, you could make someone’s day with your tantalising conversation.

 3. Exercise — not trying to preach, or suggest you run a marathon.
 But it’s true that exercise releases the endorphin hormone within the brain, which helps lift your mood.
 And the bonus is it can help with stress too, so a good way to support your mental health.
-If you don’t fancy the gym why not take a look at some of the fun local classes on offer, or just get outdoors and go for a stroll, you don’t have to be Mr Motivator!
+If you don’t fancy the gym why not take a look at some of the fun local classes on offer, or just get outdoors.

 4. Learn a new skill!
 There is so much to have a go at here in Dorset, from stone carving at The Burngate Purbeck Stone Centre, to learning to sail at the Weymouth & Portland Sailing Academy.
 Maybe it’s something more educational you are looking for?
 Perhaps you have always wanted to learn a new language?
 Many colleges have short courses for anyone to enrol in, and it doesn’t hurt to take a look.